MicrosoftDocs/fabric-docs/docs/data-factory/templates.md

    :::image type="content" source="media/templates/import-from-template-gallery.png" lightbox="media/templates/import-from-template-gallery.png" alt-text="Screenshot showing the Import template button from the Pipeline template gallery.":::

-This will open a file browser and allow you to select your pipeline .zip file.
+This opens a file browser and allow you to select your pipeline .zip file.
 Select your file and click **Open**.
 Your template will be imported and a preview will open.
 Once you've selected your connections and click **Use this template** to finish importing your pipeline.

 ## Related content